TheGreyGhost/MinecraftByExample/README.md

 (1.15 isn't stable yet so I've decided to convert to 1.14.4 first)

 The purpose of MinecraftByExample is to give simple working examples of the important concepts in Minecraft and Forge.
-If you're anything like me, a good code example is worth several screens worth of waffling explanation, and can very quickly explain the key concepts.
+If you're anything like me, a good code example is worth several screens of waffling explanation, and can very quickly explain the key concepts.
 I also find it much easier to adapt and debug something that already works, than to have to synthesize something from scratch and spend hours trying to discover the missing bit of information I didn't know about.

 I've tried to keep the code simple and obvious and to resist the urge to be clever.
 The examples might not be the most efficient or succinct implementation, I've deliberately left the optimization to you.